 Like the rest of us, Buddhists benefit from open-mindedness and transparence.
 Secular journalism and academic research, specifically focussed on the ongoing institutionalization of Buddhism in the West, help warrant that.

-Open Buddhism’s founding editor, Rob Hogendoorn, holds an international press card of the Dutch Association of Journalists.
+Open Buddhism’s founding editor, Rob Hogendoorn, graduated as a Master of Law (LL.M.).
+He holds an international press card of the Dutch Association of Journalists.
 He is also a member of the Dutch Association of Investigative Reporters.
 He subscribes to the guidelines of the Dutch Council for Journalists.